 Parks, Recreation & Cultural Resources provides a variety of cost-effective and high quality recreation, sports, environmental, historical, and cultural arts programs and services by programming and operating the Town’s parks, greenways, recreation, athletic, and cultural facilities for all Cary residents; manages the Town’s four sports and entertainment special venues—WakeMed Soccer Park, Cary Tennis Park, USA Baseball National Training Complex, Koka Booth Amphitheatre.
 The department is nationally accredited.

-Planning develops and implements comprehensive growth and land use plans, small area, district and corridor plans, open space/historic resources planning, affordable housing plans and programs, and redevelopment.
-The department also pursues and coordinates intergovernmental and regional planning and agreements.
-Planning staff is also responsible for assembling demographic data, maintaining and enforcing zoning ordinances, processing sign permits, preparing maps, and assisting planning boards and commissions.
-This department also handles annexations and rezonings and reviews all development plans.
+Planning and Development Services implements comprehensive growth and land use plans, small area, district and corridor plans, open space/historic resources planning, affordable housing plans and programs, and redevelopment.
+The department also reviews and manages all development plans and processes, helping clients understand and navigate their projects.
+Planning and Development Services pursues and coordinates intergovernmental and regional planning and agreements.
+Department staff is responsible for assembling demographic data, maintaining and enforcing zoning ordinances, processing sign permits, preparing maps, and assisting planning boards and commissions.
+This department also handles annexations and rezonings.

 Police partners with the community to protect life and property via geographic policing districts to help ensure Cary remains one of the nation’s safest cities; includes Police Records, Traffic Safety and School Resource Officer teams as well as a Criminal/Juvenile Investigations Division; operates the Emergency Communications Center (911); provides Animal Control services; leads Project PHOENIX (Promoting Healthy Occupancy through Education, Networking and Information eXchange).
 The department is nationally accredited.